oe/duplex-message/packages/duplex-message/README.md

 ```

 Notice:
+1. If there are multi peers listening to the same message, you'll only get the first one who respond, others will be ignored.
-1. look into [Error](#error) when you catch an error
+2. look into [Error](#error) when you catch an error
-2. set `peer` to `self` if you want to send message from worker to outside
+3. set `peer` to `self` if you want to send message from worker to outside
-3. omit args if no args are required, e.g `postMessageHub.emit(peerWindow, 'some-method')`
+4. omit args if no args are required, e.g `postMessageHub.emit(peerWindow, 'some-method')`
-4. you may need to handle the promise returned by `emit` if some lint warning unhandled promise(or floating promise)
+5. you may need to handle the promise returned by `emit` if some linters warning unhandled promise(or floating promise)

 #### postMessageHub.on